zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-map-from-scratch/create-map-from-scratch.md

 2. In the panel on the right, update the Region Title from New to a name of your choosing, for example **My Map Region**.
 Observe the title is updated in the page tree on the left.
     ![Image alt text](images/create-map-20.png)

 3. Observe that the Map Region includes a child element called Layers with a default Layer called New.
 Layers are the data driven content to be rendered on the map.
-Click on the Layer **New** in the page tree to see it's properties in the right panel.
+Click on the Layer **New** in the page tree to see its properties in the right panel.
     ![Image alt text](images/create-map-21.png)

 4. Update the Layer Name to **Airports** and the Type to **Points**.
 Observe the Layer Name update in the page tree on on the left.